TrogHuy/tinyProjectFinal/README.md

 ## 📄 Project Report

-For further details about this project, access file name: "tinyProjectReport.pdf".
+For further details about this project, access file name: "report.pdf".